Latest Headlines from Nourish | The Nourish Mission

 What's happened

-Al-Qaqa Ibn Antar has fallen 120 metres while climbing the Hardah Dam crater in Yemen's Dhale province.
-Rescue teams recovered the body after a four-hour operation.
-Authorities urge climbers to follow safety protocols and use protective gear.
+Al-Qaqa Ibn Antar has died after a 120‑meter fall while climbing the Hardah Dam volcanic crater in Yemen’s Dhale province.
+Rescue teams recovered the body after a four‑hour search.
+Authorities warn climbers to follow safety procedures and use protective gear.

 What's behind the headline?